 This ground-breaking project was based on collaborative research conducted by two departments of the University of Cambridge, UK: Cambridge University Press and Cambridge English Language Assessment.

-It uses the Cambridge Learner Corpus (CLC); a collection of hundreds of thousands of examination scripts from English language learners across the world to help analyse texts in terms of their CEFR level.
+The project was based on the Cambridge Learner Corpus (CLC), a collection of hundreds of thousands of examination scripts from English language learners across the world to help analyse texts in terms of their CEFR level.

 Once you’ve analysed the text, you’ll immediately see a full summary of the analysis.